solvmanifold/LatentTrader/docs/ticker_features.md

 # Ticker Features

 This document provides detailed descriptions of the features computed for individual tickers in the LatentTrader project.
+These ticker-level features are used as building blocks for market-wide features, which are documented in `market_features.md`.

 ## Directory Structure